tsato21/book-data-organizer/README.md

-# Organize E-book Data in Google Sheets and Use Mail Merge

 This project involves a Google Apps Script that automates the process of organizing e-book data in Google Sheets and utilizing Mail Merge to send personalized emails.
 The script is specifically designed to handle two types of emails: confirmation emails and link share emails.

 - Confirmation Emails: The script processes data to generate unique items for each confirmation email, such as recipient names, course information, and book details.
 It then uses mail merge to send personalized confirmation emails to the recipients.